gis-odyssey/geocoder/README.md

 2. Start your Python environment (Windows Python prompt, or Python prompt in Linux or Mac or Anaconda prompt).
 [Info for setting up Windows command prompt to run Python.](https://www.geeksforgeeks.org/how-to-set-up-command-prompt-for-python-in-windows10)

 3. The console program requires 3 parameters, spreadsheet_file, admin_boundaries_file, and match_type.
-Run console commands as shown below.
+Run console commands as shown below and follow the console application prompts.

 __4. Sample console commands:__